 The Paris Agreement for the first time brings all nations into a common cause based on their historic, current and future responsibilities.
-The universal agreement's main aim is to keep a global temperature rise this century well below 2 degrees Celsius and to drive efforts to limit the temperature increase even further to http://therealnews.com/t2/index.php?option=com_content&task=view&id=31&Itemid=74&jumival=16015 (last accessed Apr.
+The universal agreement's main aim is to keep a global temperature rise this century well below 2 degrees Celsius and to drive efforts to limit the temperature increase even further to 1.5 degrees Celsius above pre-industrial levels.
+The 1.5 degree Celsius limit is a significantly safer defense line against the worst http://therealnews.com/t2/index.php?option=com_content&task=view&id=31&Itemid=74&jumival=16015 (last accessed on Apr.
 19, 2016).